piedoom/mat/README.md

 What is this?
 =============

 There is a lack of good, free-to-use textures on the internet for use in CG projects.
-This repository holds free textures licensed under CC0.
+This repository holds free textures licensed permissively.

 What's the problem with textures on the web today?
 ==================================================